Sponsored content

 Remaining at home

-If this is a main priority for you or your loved one, the good news is that both live-in care and hourly care allow people to remain at home – provided their care needs can be met there.
+Both live-in care and hourly care allow people to remain at home (provided their care needs can be met there) – and there are plenty of benefits to this.

-There are many benefits to receiving care at home.
-For example, it can help people maintain their sense of dignity, independence, and comfort, and avoid the emotional disruption of having to move out of a much-loved home – all of which are important for overall happiness and wellbeing.
+Receiving care at home can help people maintain their dignity, independence, and comforts, and avoid the emotional disruption of having to move home – all of which are important for overall happiness and wellbeing.

 Ability to meet care needs

-The complexity of care needs is a key factor in determining the right kind of care for you.
+The complexity of a person’s care needs is a key factor in determining the right kind of care.

-Many live-in carers are also trained to provide specialist care for people with ongoing health conditions such as Alzheimer’s or Parkinsons whilst at Curam, clients and their families have access to free specialist on-line training courses.
+Many live-in carers are also trained to provide specialist care for people with ongoing health conditions such as Alzheimer’s or Parkinsons.

 Companionship

-Research has found that struggling with loneliness and isolation is an incredibly common problem amongst elderly people.
+Research has found that struggling with loneliness and isolation is an incredibly common problem among elderly people.
 According to Age UK, around 1.4 million older people in the UK are often lonely.

 Both loneliness and isolation are linked with a significantly greater risk of developing various physical and mental health conditions, including cognitive decline and a weakened immune system.
 For example, in this study, social isolation was found to increase the risk of dementia by around 50%.